 How To Clone Hdd To SSD

 Your computer operating system (OS) controls all software and hardware on your computer.
-Most of the time, many different computer programs are running simultaneously, and they all require access to your computer's central processing unit (CPU), memory, and storage.
-The operating system connects all of this to ensure that each system gets what it needs.
+Most of the time, many different computer programs run simultaneously, requiring access to your computer's central processing unit (CPU), memory, and storage.
+The operating system connects all of this to ensure each meets its needs.
 Apps are usually pre-downloaded on any computer you buy.
-Most people use an operating system that comes with their own computer, but it is possible to upgrade or modify applications.
+Most people use an operating system with their computer, but upgrading or modifying applications is possible.
 The three most popular programs on your computer are Microsoft Windows, macOS, and Linux.
-Modern applications use a graphical user interface, or GUI (called gooey).
-The GUI allows you to use your mouse to click on thumbnails, buttons, and menus, and everything is clearly displayed on the screen using a combination of graphics and text.
-The GUI of each operating system has a different look and feel, so when you switch to a different operating system, it may seem strange at first.
+Modern applications use a graphical user interface or GUI (gooey).
+The GUI allows you to use your mouse to click on thumbnails, buttons, and menus, and everything is displayed on the screen using a combination of graphics and text.
+The GUI of each operating system has a different look and feel, so switching to another one may seem strange at first.
 However, modern applications are designed to be easy to use, and many basic principles are the same.
 Here is a quick guide on How to copy or clone your OS on a new SSD from HDD.

 Microsoft Windows